 If it is not hard enough for someone to really understand what Mongolia Throat Singing or Tuvan Throat singing is, are also different types of Mongolian Throat singing such as Khoomei, Khorekteer, Sygyt, and Kargyraa throat singing.

 Khoomei Throat Singing

-The Khoomei Throat singing is the most popular kind of Throat singing, in part because it is a traditional and softer sounding style.
+The Khoomei Throat singing is the most popular kind of Throat singing because it is a traditional and softer sounding style.
 This singing takes place with the singer’s low-mid to mid-range tones of the singer’s normal voice.
 This style of throat singing can sound like a type of whirling wind.

-In the Khoomei style, the abdomen is fairly relaxed and there is less tension in the larynx than in any other throat singing style.
-The singing pitch is also manipulated through the movement of a combination of lips, throat, tongue, and jaw.
+In the Khoomei style, the abdomen is fairly relaxed, and there is less tension in the larynx than in any other throat singing style.
+The singing pitch is also manipulated through a combination of lips, throat, tongue, and jaw.